Harriet Taylor Mill

 - Kinzer, B., 2007, J. S. Mill Revisited: Biographical and Political Explorations, New York: Palgrave Macmillan.

-- Krouse, Richard W., 1982, “Patriarchal Liberalism and Beyond: From John Stuart Mill to Harriet Taylor,” The Family in Political Thought, Jean Bethke Elshtain (ed.), Amherst: University of Massachusetts Press.
+- Krouse, R. W., 1982, “Patriarchal Liberalism and Beyond: From John Stuart Mill to Harriet Taylor,” The Family in Political Thought, Jean Bethke Elshtain (ed.), Amherst: University of Massachusetts Press.